Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 1. Pops a tuple of type [Legacy Output](#legacy-output) `legacy` from the data stack.
 2. Pops an `entrydata` string from the data stack.
 3. Computes legacy Output ID.
-TBD: specifics
+    * TBD: specifics of the encoding per txgraph spec.
 4. Pushes an [Input](#input) to the Effect stack with `contractid` equal to the legacy output ID.
 5. Constructs a tuple `a` of type [Anchor](#anchor) with `a.value` equal to the legacy output ID.
 6. Pushes `a` to the Entry stack.